markleung123/Ship-classification/README.md

 # Ship-classification

-Use data from https://www.kaggle.com/arpitjain007/game-of-deep-learning-ship-datasets/notebooks to make a ship classification cnn network.
+Use data from https://www.kaggle.com/arpitjain007/game-of-deep-learning-ship-datasets/notebooks to make a ship classification cnn.